 This was not the first time that Wesley had considered a merger – Wesley had considered several other partners, but those deals didn’t work out.
 Delaware State approached Wesley’s leaders with a deal that offered the best path forward for the institution.
 Additionally, this public-private partnership offers many additional benefits because it means Wesley will become a public institution.

-Trying to find a merger partner can be difficult but can succeed through identifying synergies.
-According to Dr. Allen, this is currently happening in his institution’s merger, and that it’s important to be deliberate and realize that there are going to be surprised.
+Trying to find a merger partner can be difficult but one can succeed by identifying synergies.
+According to Dr. Allen, this is currently happening in his institution’s merger, and it’s important to be deliberate and realize that there are going to be surprises.
 He stressed the importance of having consultants who can help guide this process.
 He also believes that it is important to be thoughtful and really hopeful about creating a business model that can really change an institution and its service area.

 Dr. Allen had a strategic vision when he assumed the presidency.
 His vision was helped because he grew up in Delaware and also served as the institution’s provost for two years before accepting the presidency.
 As he assumed the presidency, he contemplated the vision as well as what is right around the institution that can be amplified.
 Delaware State’s close proximity and regular collaboration with Wesley made this merger/acquisition make sense.
 Early reports indicate that stakeholders are seeing this effort favorably.

-Communications are critical.
+Clear and consistent communication from leadership during a merger process is critical.
 The two institutions’ presidents are trying to answer questions in a uniform fashion.
-Both presidents meet regularly and coordinate communications, including the announcement of the merger/acquisition through a press release and press conference.
+Both presidents meet regularly and coordinate communications, including the announcement of the merger and acquisition through a press release and press conference.
 They tried to articulate messages that would help individuals—students, faculty, staff, and alumni—on both sides understand what this partnership would offer.

 The next step is “standing and delivering in front of these audiences,” Dr. Allen said.
 This will encourage Wesley’s stakeholders to talk about their needs and anxieties and also communicate the opportunities that are being created for both institutions.
 Dr. Allen believes that leaders need to communicate messages multiple times and then follow through on any promises that are made.